-The Board strongly believes that funds spent to maintain and improve our Nation's infrastructure yield benefits for decades and generations to come.
+The Board strongly believes that funds spent to maintain and improve our waterway infrastructure yield an overwhelming benefit-to-cost ratio that will have a positive impact upon this Nation's economy for decades and generations to come.
 While the Congress supports the inland navigation system, at this time it appears that adequate federal funding may not be available to start new projects or to complete continuing construction projects on time or on budget.
-This could prove to be an extraordinarily expensive short-term solution to help balance the budget.
-The Board believes that future balanced budgets and our future economic competitiveness will be built upon our national infrastructure, of which the inland waterways are a key component.
+This is a continuing challenge.
+The Inland Waterways Trust Fund has adequate dollars to meet the projected construction and rehabilitation requirements of the system over the next several years.
+This proves that using trust funds for General Treasury purposes in balancing the budget is an extraordinarily expensive short-term solution to one problem that, in its wake, creates infrastructure problems of much greater magnitude, importance and cost.
+The Board firmly believes that future balanced budgets and our future economic competitiveness will be built upon our national infrastructure, of which the inland waterways are a significant, key component.

-A principal responsibility of the Board is to recommend the prioritization of navigation replacement construction and major rehabilitation projects.
+The principal responsibility of the Board is to recommend to the Congress, the Secretary of the Army and the U.S. Army Corps of Engineers the prioritization of navigation replacement, construction and major rehabilitation projects.
 The Board uses a prioritization format to objectively identify differences between proposed projects.
 This ranking tool examines eight project factors; condition, capacity and future demand, costs, operating and safety considerations, traffic delays, environmental concerns, timing, and public and political support for projects.

-The spending limitations the Corps' Civil Works program is expected to receive will affect all projects and studies.
+The spending limitations anticipated to affect the U.S. Army Corps of Engineers' Civil Works program will significantly impact all projects and studies.
 As a result the Board has ranked New and Replacement Construction Projects, Continuing Construction Projects, Major Rehabilitation Projects, and Studies and Future Projects.
-A summary of our prioritization of the projects and studies for FY 1999 follows:

-NEW AND REPLACEMENT CONSTRUCTION PROJECTS
+A summary of the Board Recommended Prioritization of the projects and studies for FY 2000 follows: NEW AND REPLACEMENT CONSTRUCTION PROJECTS